twse/random-stuff/Readable Fonts/Lappish.md

 ## Fonts and keyboards
-Libor Sztemon created a number of non-Unicode TrueType fonts that support Inari, Lule, Northern and Southern Saami but not Skolt Saami.
+Libor Sztemon created a number of non-Unicode TrueType fonts that support Inari, Lule, Northern and Southern Saami but not Skolt Saami, Latvian or Livonian.

 Michael Everson (Evertype) created TrueType and bitmap fonts based on Everson Mono and Thomas for use with Saami.
-See the Saami test page on the [http://www.evertype.com/standards/se/sami-teastabaiki.html](Evertype site) for more info with links to the keyboard layouts, many documents and various encoding proposals.
+See the Saami test page on the [Evertype site](http://www.evertype.com/standards/se/sami-teastabaiki.html) for more info with links to the keyboard layouts, many documents and various encoding proposals.
 Includes a Saami and Cyrillic test page designed for Netscape.
+No characters for Latvian or Livonian exist in the fonts.

 ### A note on Kildin Saami
 Although not part of my screen fonts, Kildin Saami is usually written in Cyrillic script.